notjatin/notjatin/README.md

 ## Hi there 👋
-Let's just stay there.
-First, let me *introduce* myself:
-> My real name is RG.
-Short for rusgranics.
-> I am just starting to develop some things on my own.
-> I have no experience of the workflow.
-> So, I will be experimenting and following my instincts.

 ### Current goal:
 * A children friendly application to visualize data structures and play with them.